 Many people think that a pre-existing condition will prevent them from achieving a fair result in a personal injury or workers’ compensation claim.
 I wrote this article to correct that misconception and put your mind at ease.
 South Carolina's personal injury laws are intended to place you back in the position you enjoyed prior to the accident.
-Therefore, if an accident worsened your health, increased your pain, caused you to incur new medical bills, or forced you to miss time from work, you have the right to recover, regardless of your pre-existing conditions.
+Therefore, if an accident worsened your health, increased your pain, caused you to incur new medical bills, or forced you to miss time from work, you have the right to recover, regardless of your pre-existing conditions as our South Carolina personal injury lawyer details.

 For example, many seniors suffer from various health problems.
 However, when our seniors get in auto accidents or become victims of nursing home neglect, their health often worsens.
 They may not have been in great shape before the accident, but that does not mean the elderly receive no protection from the law.
 In these cases, our seniors are entitled to payment for all medical expenses and other losses they would not have incurred “but for” the other party’s negligence.
 The same truth applies to every injured person in South Carolina with a pre-existing condition.
 Remember that under our law, the defendant takes you as he finds you, and is responsible for every problem he causes or makes worse.